MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/ux.md

 ---
 # The user experience of PWAs

-On Windows, PWAs are first-class app citizens and any device running Microsoft Edge gets full access to the technologies and characteristics of Progressive Web Apps.
+On Windows, PWAs are first-class app citizens.
+Any device running Microsoft Edge gets full access to the technologies and characteristics of Progressive Web Apps.

 <!-- ====================================================================== -->